GSA/digitalgov.gov/content/resources/introduction-to-self-description.md

 What you include in your self-description is up to you.
 Some possibilities are:

 * Clothing or hair color
-* What type of room you're in, or a photo filter in use
+* What type of room you're in, or background photo filter in use
 * Personal identity
 * Preferred pronouns